NCAS-CMS/cfdm/docs/source/tutorial.rst

 `~Constructs.filter_by_ncdim`     NetCDF dimension name (see the :ref:`netCDF interface <NetCDF-interface>`)
 ================================  ==========================================================================

+In addition, the `~Constructs.filter` method of a `Constructs` instance allows these filters to be chained together in a single call.

-Each of these methods returns a new `Constructs` instance that contains the selected constructs.
+Each of these methods returns a new `Constructs` instance by default that contains the selected constructs.

 .. code-block:: python
    :caption: *Get constructs by their type*.